jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (e) if the prosecutor or the person intending to commence those proceedings is not an enforcement officer acting in that capacity, a representative of the appropriate enforcement agency:
   (f) any victim of the offence or alleged offence to which the conference relates, or a representative of that victim:
   (g) any barrister or solicitor or youth advocate or lay advocate representing the child or young person:
-  (h) a social worker, in any case where—
+  (h) the chief executive, in any case where—
     (i) the chief executive is a guardian of the child or young person; or (ii) the chief executive has the role of providing day-to-day care for the child or young person under the Care of Children Act 2004, or is entitled to custody of the child or young person under an order or agreement made under Part 2 of this Act; or
     (iii) the chief executive is required, pursuant to an order made under section 91, to provide support to the child or young person; or